open-component-model/ocm-k8s-toolkit/docs/adr/artifacts.md

 [`SnapshotSpec`][snapshot-spec]
 - Identity: OCM Identity (map[string]string) (Created by [constructIdentity()][snapshot-create-identity])
 - Digest: OCI Layer Digest (Based on [go-containerregistry OCI implementation][go-containerregistry-digest])
-  - Probably to check if the blob that the `snapshot` is pointing to is already equal to a newly created blob
 - Tag: The version (e.g. `latest`, `v1.0.0`, ..., see [reference][snapshot-version-ref]
-  - Purpose?
 - (Suspend)

 [`SnapshotStatus`][snapshot-status]